David Bowie’s Fashionable Mug Shot From His 1976 Marijuana Bust

 He stood demurely in front of the bench with his attorneys.
 He wore a gray three-piece leisure suit and a pale brown shirt.
 He was holding a matching hat.
 His two companions were arraigned on the same charge.

 The defense lawyer told the judge that Bowie and the others had never been arrested before.
 The judge allowed them to remain free on bond until a grand jury convened.
 Bowie and his entourage went on with their tour, and the grand jury eventually decided not to indict anyone.
 The incident was largely forgotten until an auction house employee named Gary Hess stumbled on Bowie’s mug shot while sorting through the estate of a retired Rochester police officer.
-Hess rescued the photo from the trash bin, according to an article earlier this year in Rochester Subway, and in late 2007 his brother sold it on eBay for $2,700.
+Hess rescued the photo from the trash bin, according to an article in Rochester Subway, and in late 2007 his brother sold it on eBay for $2,700.

 Related Content: